edgedb/edgedb/doc/ref/edgeql/overview.rst

 One of the basic units in EdgeQL are :ref:`expressions<ref_edgeql_expressions>`.
 These always denote objects or values.
-Basically, anything with an ``id`` is an object and everything else is a value (more details can be found in the :ref:`type system<ref_edgeql_types>` section).
+Basically, a concept instance is an object and everything else is a value (more details can be found in the :ref:`type system<ref_edgeql_types>` section).